bunuelo/funk2/som-2009/lab1/lab1.md

 ## Concept learning in cognitive sciences

-In the 1950s, Bruner et al \cite{Bruner:1986p2941} studied human subjects' ability to learn concepts after being shown positive and negative instances of the concept.
-Instances were cards that had four combinations of features: \textsc{Borders} = $\{1,2,3\}$, \textsc{Shape} = $\{cross,circle,square\}$, \textsc{Number} = $\{1,2,3\}$ and \textsc{Color} = $\{black,red,blue\}$.
-A training example would be a card and being told whether the card was 'in' the concept or not.
-A subject was revealed a sequence of training examples, after each they were given a moment to update their concept definition.
+In the 1950s, Bruner et al \cite{Bruner:1986p2941} studied human subjects' ability to learn concepts given positive and negative examples of the concept.
+Instances were cards containing combinations of four features: \textsc{Borders} = $\{1,2,3\}$, \textsc{Shape} = $\{cross,circle,square\}$, \textsc{Number} = $\{1,2,3\}$ and \textsc{Color} = $\{black,red,blue\}$.
+A training example is a card and being told whether the card was in the concept or not.
+A subject is given a sequence of examples and time to update their description.

-From studies on concept learning, researchers learned that conjunctive concepts were generally easier to learn than disjunctive concepts.
-Although this is generally the case, exceptions have been found (Pazzani 1991) where disjunctive concepts are easier to learn when they are supported by background knowledge.
+Bruner et al learned that conjunctive concepts were generally easier to learn than disjunctive concepts.
+Although this is generally true, exceptions have been found where disjunctive concepts are easier if biased by background knowledge (Pazzani 1991).

 \begin{figure}[h!] \centerline{ \mbox{\includegraphics[width=4in]{bruner.png}} }  \caption{The perceptual world of 81 distinct items that Bruner et al. studied. $\vert$\textsc{Borders}$\vert \times \vert$\textsc{Shapes}$\vert \times \vert$\textsc{Number}$\vert \times \vert$\textsc{Color}$\vert = 3\times 3\times 3\times 3 = 81$.} \end{figure}

 What could be concluded about concept learning from these experiments?
-This early work was criticized for being artificial, assuming that every category was represented by a set of necessary and sufficient features (e.g., a logical hypothesis space) and ignoring real world concepts.
+This early work was criticized for being artificial, assuming that every category was represented by a set of necessary and sufficient features (a logical hypothesis space) and that the concepts are artificial.

-\question You are a subject of Jerome Bruner.
-He has presented you *sequentially* with the example concept instances in Figure \ref{fig:bc} and told you whether they are examples of the concept or not.
-For both concepts, come up with a concept description.
-Afterwards, try to comment on the *hypothesis space* from which your description was generated.

 \begin{figure}[h!]  \centerline{ \mbox{\includegraphics[width=1.5in]{bruner_concepts.png}} }
 \caption{Example training data, and two columns for different concepts.}
 \label{fig:bc}
 \end{figure}

+\question You are a subject of Jerome Bruner who presents you with the example concept instances in Figure \ref{fig:bc} and told you whether they are examples of the concept or not.
+Learn a concept description for C1 and C2.
+To correctly simulate the experiment, imagine that you are presented with each example (reading the column top to bottom) sequentially, and are given a moment to re-construct your description of the concept based on the label "yes" it is an example of the concept or "no".
+After, try to comment on the *hypothesis space* from which your description was generated.

 ## Inheritance and the Representation-Inference Trade-Off

 In the late 1960s, Ross Quillian developed a taxonomic semantic network, a hierarchical model of human memory.
 His computer program would efficiently organize knowledge using the idea of *inheritance*: properties can be stored at one location -- their most general categories, and then 'inherited' to their more specific category members by an inference process when needed.
 For example, the property \prop{canFly}{.} would only be located at \textsf{birds}, and then be *deduced* to the members of the category when needed:  Does a robin fly?  \prop{canFly}{bird} $\land$ \pred{isA}{robin}{bird} $\rightarrow$ \prop{canFly}{robin}.

-This organization of semantic memory [explained] many experimental findings.
+Qulllian's taxonomic model of semantic memory explained many experimental findings.
 For example, people take longer to answer questions like "Does a robin have a spine?" than they do with questions that rely on local features like "Does a robin fly?".
 In addition, people were faster at accessing words when they had been primed with a semantically similar word.

 ## The typicality effect and prototypes